Practical Lime Plastering & Pointing

 Two day hands on course

-Why Learn About Lime?
+Why Work with Lime?

 What You’ll Learn: